CGPA-Percentage Calculator

 Since grading conversions differ by institution, always refer to official guidelines or credential evaluation services.

-Yes, but not always.
-Many merit-based scholarships require a strong academic record (typically 3.5+ GPA or 80%+).
-However, other factors like extracurricular activities, leadership roles, research, and community service can also help you qualify for scholarships.
-Some universities offer need-based scholarships, where financial need matters more than grades.
+Yes, many merit-based scholarships require a strong academic record (typically 3.5+ GPA or 80%+).
+However, other factors like extracurricular activities, leadership roles, research, and community service can also help.